 Choose an ultra-mild bath baby wash that has been specifically developed for delicate newborn skin.
 “Look for pH balanced, alcohol-free, dye-free, allergy tested and 100% soap free wash,” suggests Jo.
 “If the pH level in baby skin gets too high, bacteria is able to grow and causes the skin to break down.
 Developed especially for newborn skin, Johnson’s Baby Top-To-Toe Bath is more hydrating than just using water alone.”

-Try: Johnson’s baby Top-to-Toe Bath, $5.49 for 200ml, or $8.59 for 500ml.
-Johnson’ baby Top-to-Toe Bath is clinically proven to be suitable for newborn skin.
+Try: Johnson’s baby Top-to-Toe Bath Johnson’ baby Top-to-Toe Bath is clinically proven to be suitable for newborn skin.
 It contains effective yet ultra-mild cleansers to wash away waste materials.
 Johnson’s baby Top-to-Toe Bath helps to ensure that a baby’s first line of defence, (the stratum corneum) continues to function as it should – protecting the body from bacteria, irritants, allergens and environmental attacks, thanks to a unique combination of gentle ingredients ensure that baby skin and eye are cared for.

 Just like us ‘big babies’, a wee one’s skin easily absorbs creams, and germs, that land on it.
 “This is one of the most important thing mums can do to help maintain hydration levels and prevent babies delicate skin from becoming irritated,” advises Jo.
 “Choose an infant specific product such as baby oil, which lies on top of the skin.
 This creates a seal and helps prevent the moisture loss, which is greater in newborns.

-Try: Johnson’s Baby Oil, $5.49 for 200ml.
+Try: Johnson’s Baby Oil.
 An oldie but a goodie, Johnson’s Baby Oil’s moisturising properties leaves dry skin feeling smooth and baby soft.
 Formulated with pure mineral oil, it locks in up to 10 times more moisture on wet skin than an ordinary lotion can on dry skin and is clinically proven to be mild and help prevent dryness.

 5. Don’t use any old moisturiser for newborn skin…